totemorg/totem/README.md

 Configure (create, start then initialize) a service that will handle its request-response
 		sessions.

-		The session request is constructed in 3 phases: startRequest, startResponse, then routeRequest.
+		The session request is constructed in 3 phases: reqThread, resThread, then dsThread.
 		As these phases are performed, the request hash req is extended.

 **Kind**: inner method of [<code>config</code>](#module_TOTEM.config)